Dutch Oven Apple Pie

 Place two flat metal skewers across the top of the Dutch Oven and then place your Dutch Oven lid on top.
 These metal skewers create a gap all the way around under the lid, which will allow steam to escape out the side.
 You want the heat inside the Dutch Oven to be as dry as possible, so the pie will get crispy. (fig 1)

 Place the remaining coals on the Dutch Oven lid, favoring the outside rim over the center.
-The center tends to brown the quickest, so you want to concentrate the heat towards the edges to even it out. (fig 2)
+The center tends to brown the quickest, so you want to concentrate the heat toward the edges to even it out. (fig 2)

 Immediately start a new batch of coals.
 We reserved a few coals from the first batch to use as starters for our second batch.